MicrosoftDocs/well-architected/well-architected/sap/design-principles.md

 Operational excellence is about creating efficient processes to support your SAP workload.
 Operations will be the longest phase of the SAP workload lifecycle, and teams must be equipped with operational best practices to manage the day-today tasks.
 Failure in operations will affect the other design areas and the overall success of the SAP workload.
 It’s critical to tailor your operations to support an SAP workload in operations.

 ## Next steps

+We've woven these design principles throughout our guidance in specific design areas.
+The design areas provide targeted guidance.
+We want you to find what you need fast so you can be more productive with less time.
+Use the headings as a compass to find appropriate direction in each design area.

 > [!div class="nextstepaction"]
 > [Application design](design-areas/application-design.md)